tstih/more/README.md

 ## Frame Control: Usage

-Back to our `Frame` control.

-It has four areas.
+The Frame control has four areas.
  * First (top) area is the title.
-You can set it via the `Title` propety.
+You can set it via the `Title` property.
 It uses the `Font` property.
 You can set values of the `TitleBackColor` and `TitleFrontColor`.
 The title is adjusted by `TitleAlignment`.
-If aligned left or right, the `TitleOffset` is the identation.
+If aligned left or right, the `TitleOffset` is the indentation.
 Last but not least, you can increase or reduce (even hide!) title height by changing the value of `TitleHeight`.
- * Second area is the outer border.
+ * the Second area is the outer border.
 This border has `OuterBorderThickness`, `OuterBorderDarkColor` and `OuterBorderLightColor`.
-By convention the dark color is used for top and left edge, and the light color for the bottom and right edge.
-For the inset effect, simply swap these colors.
+By convention, the dark colour is used for the top and left edge, and the light colour for the bottom and right edge.
+For the inset effect, swap these colours.
- * Third area is the inner border.
+ * the Third area is the inner border.
 This border has `InnerBorderThickness`, `InnerBorderDarkColor` and `InnerBorderLightColor`.
-By default the thickness is zero so no inner border is shown.
+By default, the thickness is zero, so no inner border is shown.
  * Fourth area is the `BorderThickness` (in pixels).
-This is simply the space between outer border and inner border.
-It can be zero but then it is very hard to differentiate between inner and outer border.
+This is simply the space between the outer border and the inner border.
+It can be zero, but it is tough to differentiate between inner and outer borders.

 ## Examples